 - The duration of a trip

 If the Louisville Uber accident occurs during any other time, the Uber driver’s own insurance should be used to protect both the driver, passenger, and anyone else who might be involved in the accident.
-Your car accident lawyer at Wilt & Associates will investigate your accident to determine whether your claim should be with Uber’s insurer, the Uber driver’s insurer, or both insurance companies.
+Your car accident lawyer at Wilt Injury Lawyers will investigate your accident to determine whether your claim should be with Uber’s insurer, the Uber driver’s insurer, or both insurance companies.

 Who is liable for my Kentucky Uber or Lyft accident injuries?